Umarfoo/Temperature_vs_Latitude_Dashboard/README.md

+# Deployed Website
+[Click here](https://umarfoo.github.io/Web-Design-Challenge/) to see the deployed website.

 # Web Design Homework - Web Visualization Dashboard (Latitude)

 I didn't like the design which we had to copy so I upgraded the design.